-The "Berliner Nachtung" is an interdisciplinary seminar series about the night, that happens during the night (or at least in the evening).
-The talks are generally given by either an academic or a representative of nighttime industry (e.g. lighting designers, hospitals, local governments).
+The "Berliner Nachtungen" is an interdisciplinary seminar series about the night, that happens during the night (or at least in the evening).

-The talks are either online as eNachtung or take place in Berlin, are usually about 30 minutes in length, and are conducted in either German or English, with a bilingual discussion afterwards.
+The "Nachtungen" take place in Berlin or online as eNachtung and are conducted in either German or English, with a bilingual discussion afterwards.
+More info on the Nachtungen can be found here

-To get email notifications about future Nachtungen and links to eNachtungen, sign up at the bottom of this page.
-For questions or feedback about the Nachtungen, please write info(at)nachtung.de.
+To get email notifications about future Nachtungen and links to eNachtungen, sign up here

 Zeiss Großplanetarium Berlin